Voting Record

 Meetings disclosed on the EU Transparency Register — last 6 months

 András László represents Hungary in the European Parliament as a member of Fidesz, the ruling party led by Prime Minister Viktor Orbán that has governed Hungary since 2010.
 Fidesz is known for its Eurosceptic positions, conservative social policies, and conflicts with EU institutions over rule of law issues.
 László sits with the Patriots for Europe (PfE) political group, a right-wing nationalist grouping that advocates for national sovereignty, stricter immigration controls, and opposition to European federalism.
-He maintains a relatively consistent presence in parliamentary proceedings, with an attendance record of 84.8% compared to the European Parliament average of around 82%, and has participated in 85% of votes, casting 1,589 ballots out of 1,873 total votes.
 László serves a full term in the current parliamentary session, representing Hungarian interests within the broader Patriots for Europe agenda of promoting traditional values and resisting what the group characterizes as Brussels overreach.

 AI-generated summary · Verify with official EP sources